 Instrument Editor

-The instrument editor is where you can create custom presets that define how a sound behaves.
+The instrument editor is where you can create custom presets that define how a channel behaves.
 You can then reuse this preset as many times as you like in your song.

-Wave instruments hold only envelopes, while Sample instruments have both a sample, and envelopes tab.
-Although, wave instruments have a few more envelope options than sample instruments.
+Wave and noise instruments hold only envelopes, while Sample instruments have both a sample, and envelopes tab.
+Although, wave instruments have a few more envelope options than noise and sample instruments.

 Envelope Editor